mobilelifecenter/simpleScrepper/README.txt

                                                  -- ... (others)

-Here we show how to scrap data from San Miguel de Allende City as a means to illustrate how the scrapper works.
+Here we show how to scrap data from Guanajuato
+City as a means to illustrate how the scrapper works.

 1. Run script scapListingsNumbers.py located in code's folder.